open-io/ansible-role-openio-oiofs/README.md

   hosts: all

   roles:
-    - { role: ansible-role-repo-openio-sds }
+    - { role: ansible-role-openio-repository }

 - name: Create the account for OpenIO oiofs
   hosts: all